 Security has become a big concern with mobile devices, and Apple’s iOS is no exception.
 There has been a longstanding misconception that Macintosh and Apple software is less likely to be targeted by malware, backdoors and viruses.
-Although this may have been true in the 90’s, it was only so because so few people used Apple computers.
+Although this may have been true in the ’90s, it was only so because so few people used Apple computers.
 With their popularity, they have relatively become just as popular a target of malicious attacks.
 Just days ago, a backdoor was discovered on Apple’s mobile platform that was being sold to corporations for an unknown amount of time.
 Apple quickly released iOS 9.3.5 to patch the issue, but it attests the fact that you can never be too safe.

 VPN for iOS – Top Picks:

-I found ExpressVPN to not be quite as esthetically pleasing as some other options.
-With that said, all the functionality you could want is certainly there and the overall quality of service is superior to most.
+I found ExpressVPN not to be quite as esthetically pleasing as some other options.
+With that said, all the functionality you could want is certainly there, and the overall quality of service is superior to most.
 For starters, an overview of the service can be summed up with a couple of notable advantages.
 Firstly, ExpressVPN has some of the best speeds I have tested over the years.
 No matter what server I pick, I usually get minimal speed loss, even for the furthest of distances.
-They also provide one of the largest global networks which covers 87 countries and various cities.
+They also provide one of the largest global networks which cover 87 countries and various cities.

-As far as Apple iOS, what I like about ExpressVPN is the overall responsive of the application; you really don’t feel like you’re waiting around for stuff to happen.
+As far as Apple iOS, what I like about ExpressVPN is the overall responsive of the application; you don’t feel like you’re waiting around for stuff to happen.
 Screen transitions are silky smooth, connection times are lightning fast, menus are well laid out, and the connections are of the one click variety.
 The quality of the suggested servers has almost made us forget that we can’t check the latency anymore and the connection screen intuitively displays all necessary information such as your connection status, server location, and IP address.

-I encourage you to check out the full ExpressVPN Review for the details but basically Express is among the best in terms of mobile offerings.
+I encourage you to check out the full ExpressVPN Review for the details but Express is among the best in terms of mobile offerings.
 They seem to have found the perfect balance between UI, functionality, and performance.
 The application is lean, mean, and powerful.